aosabook/500lines/event-driven-web-server/writeup.md

 The feature is `:before`/`:after` hooks.
 And I guess the built-in language feature of a `defmethod` that can be run somewhere other than the top-level, but I sort of take that for granted these days.
 Defining a `:before` hook on a particular method lets you specify a bit of code that'll be executed before every call to that method. `:after` is similar, except the stuff you specify happens after the main method is called.
 You can specialize these `:before`/`:after` hooks as arbitrarily as the main methods, and only the relevant one will actually run.
 One possible use for this is the above.
 If you take a closer look at the `error!` `:before` method, you'll see where we're using the `instance` optional argument.
 This is the only place, and its only use is making `:house` debug logs more easily readable.

 As I mentioned, most of the `:house` server is written using `defmethod`, which means I have plenty of places to hook up debugging/logging statements so I can see what's going on.
 Clustering all such print statements inside of the `debug!` procedures means that the rest of my code gets to stay unchanged when I need to add a `printf` somewhere, and it means that the `printf`s don't get run unless I specifically ask for them by calling `(debug!)` at some point in my session.

-##### v1 (here because there's probably still some salvageable material)

-#### Buffering

-Because we're doing event-driven client handling, we can't just wait on a client connection until we reach connection timeout.
-If we were writing a thread-per-request server, that approach might make sense because each client would kind of be isolated thanks to the separate thread, but in an event-driven context, if you block on one particular client connection, you block all of them for the duration.
-That's less than ideal, and it's why I mentioned that we'll have to be using non-blocking IO earlier.
-If we could block on a connection until a particular timeout, there wouldn't be an issue.
-However, as it stands we'll want our server to keep moving on to connections that have data ready for reading rather than sticking at the first one in.
-So what we want is to read all available data from a particular port, check whether what we have so far constitutes a complete request and proceed on that basis.
-If it *is* complete, then handle it, otherwise buffer the input so far and let it hang around until its turn comes up again.
-Here's how we do that

-	(defmethod buffer! ((buffer buffer))
-	  (handler-case
-	      (let ((stream (bi-stream buffer))
-		    (partial-crlf (list #\return #\linefeed #\return)))
-		(incf (tries buffer))
-		(loop for char = (read-char-no-hang stream nil :eof) do (when (and (eql #\linefeed char)
-				 (starts-with-subseq partial-crlf (contents buffer)))
-			(setf (found-crlf? buffer) t))
-		   until (or (null char) (eql :eof char)) do (push char (contents buffer)) do (incf (content-size buffer)) finally (return char)))
-	    (error () :eof)))

-That method takes a buffer, grabs its stream, notes the read attempt by incrementing `tries`, and finally reads until it hits one of `:eof`, `NIL` or `\r\n\r\n` (which signals a complete request).
-The function `read-char-no-hang` is the non-blocking part; if the character stream you try to read from has a character waiting, it's returned.
-Otherwise, the return value is `NIL`, which essentially means "this connection has nothing for us right now, but might in the future".
-A result of `:eof` means the connection was terminated for some reason other than us disconnecting.
-Most likely, this means the client disconnected before getting the response back, which means `:eof` translates to "this connection has nothing for us right now, and never will".
-We'll see how that's handled later.
-The return value from this method is just the last character return value from `read-char-no-hang`, so that its caller can decide how to proceed.
-Notice also, we've got this entire operation wrapped in a `handler-case` that'll return `:eof` in the case of any error.
-More on that in a bit, but first, lets take a look at the `buffer` class.

-	(defclass buffer ()
-	  ((tries :accessor tries :initform 0)
-	   (contents :accessor contents :initform nil)
-	   (bi-stream :reader bi-stream :initarg :bi-stream)
-	   (found-crlf? :accessor found-crlf? :initform nil)
-	   (content-size :accessor content-size :initform 0)
-	   (started :reader started :initform (get-universal-time))))

-Exactly what you expected, I presume.
-Storage slots for `tries`, `contents`, the `stream`, a `found-crlf?` flag, a number keeping track of `content-size` and a time-stamp designating when this particular buffer was instantiated. `contents` is where we keep the characters read so far, `bi-stream` is where they come from, and `found-crlf?` is set to `t` by `buffer!` in the event that we read `\r\n\r\n`.
-The other three are all pieces of tracking data on the basis of which we might want to terminate a connection before sending back a response; in the case that the `buffer` is too old, too big or too needy.